TandoorRecipes/recipes/docs/features/import_export.md

 It is also one of the few recipe formats that is actually structured in a way that allows for easy machine readability if you want to use the data for any other purpose.

+## RecipeSage
+Go to Settings > Export Recipe Data and select `EXPORT AS JSON-LD (BEST)`.
+Then simply upload the exported file to Tandoor.

+## Domestica
+Go to Import/Export and select `Export Recipes`.
+Then simply upload the exported file to Tandoor.

 ## Nextcloud
 Importing recipes from Nextcloud cookbook is very easy and since Nextcloud Cookbook provides nice, standardized and